formsend/nano/README.md

 &cancel_url=https://mywebsite.com/
 ```

-## POST Request (More Secure)
+## POST: Checkout Pages (More Secure)

-The same and more advanced params can be passed in the body of a POST request as so:
+The same as before, and more advanced params can be passed in the body.

 ```
 POST: https://nano.to/[NANO_ADDRESS_OR_USERNAME]